jonataneisermann0105/DiffFlameLES/README.md

 # DiffFlameLES

 This repository provides a MATLAB code for simulating turbulent diffusion flames at low Mach numbers using Large Eddy Simulation (LES).
-The solver employs the finite difference method for spatial discretization and a projection-type algorithm for time integration.
+The solver employs the finite difference method for spatial discretization and a projection-type algorithm for temporal integration.
 Subgrid-scale turbulence is modeled using the classical Smagorinsky approach.
 A companion article is currently under submission to a peer-reviewed journal.

 ## Running the Simulation